Before you visit the island of Ireland, there are some things that you should know so that your vacation is hassle-free and safe.

 In Northern Ireland, the PSNI is in charge.

-Tourists who are victims of a crime can contact the Irish Tourist Assistance Service.
+Tourists who are victims of a crime can also contact the Irish Tourist Assistance Service.

-Support and assistance are available 7 days a week.
+Support and assistance is available 7 days a week.
 Call 01-666-9354 or email [email protected] if you find yourself in need of help.

 Safety Tips While Traveling Around Ireland